Business Loans for Retail Stores

 What Do I Need to Qualify?

 Below is a list of the requirements to get approved for business funding with our most basic program.
 There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 Applying has never been easier.
 You can either call our toll free number 24 hours 7 days a week at

 Submit your online application by clicking apply below and entering a few basic details about your business.

 Types of Business Loans Available

 These business loans can be used for anything you need to run your business, from a big investment in product to making weekly payroll.
 With loans up to $1,000,000, you can use one of our business loans to significantly grow your business.
 And terms between 2 and 36 months mean you have a lot of flexibility in repayment.

 You’ll also find better rates than you would at most banks—our business loans start at 5%.
 All you need to qualify is a credit score of 500, two months in business, and at least $8,000 in monthly revenue.
 If you meet those standards, you can get a business loan to help run or grow your retail store.

 Most banks offer secured loans, which means you need to put up collateral when you apply.
 We know that putting your livelihood on the line just to get a business loan isn’t pleasant, so we offer unsecured loans.

-Small business loans can be used for anything related to your business.
+Working Capital Funding can be used for anything related to your business.
 That includes things like down payments on new locations, rent, and big investments in product.
 Working capital loans are focused more on day-to-day expenses.